PaedRTIma/abdo-deform/README.md

 ## Publication
 When referencing, please include a bibliographical reference to the paper below:

-A-C Ghica, M Simard, Mikaël; S Yu, A Nisbet,J Gains, Y Zhang, P Lim, and C Veiga.
+A-C Ghica, M Simard, S Yu, A Nisbet, J Gains, Y Zhang, P Lim, and C Veiga.
 "A novel deep-learning approach for monitoring gastrointestinal air variation during radiotherapy in young patients using radiographs".
 [Physics in Medicine & Biology 71 (2026) 095025](https://doi.org/10.1088/1361-6560/ae6222).

 ## License
 abdo-deform is © 2025, Cristina Ghica.